gryphonshafer/dest/README.md

 directory.
 If provided a filter, it will limit what's displayed to actions containing the filter.

+## prereqs \[FILTER\]

+This command will list every action within any tracked directory, then for each action, it will list any prereqs of that action.
+If provided a filter, it will limit what's displayed to actions containing the filter.

 ## status

 This command will tell you your current state compared to what the current code